praw-dev/asyncpraw/docs/getting_started/authentication.rst

 stored along with the rest of the credentials in order to generate the token, which defeats the point of having an extra credential beyond the password.

-If you do choose to use 2FA, you must handle the ``prawcore.OAuthException`` that will be raised by API calls after one hour.
+If you do choose to use 2FA, you must handle the ``asyncprawcore.OAuthException`` that will be raised by API calls after one hour.